 SDG Pitch Competition

-Join McMaster's first SDG Pitch Competition
+Join McMaster's second SDG Pitch Competition

 Are you a student with great ideas about sustainability?
 Join McMaster’s SDG Pitch Competition to share your big ideas for your team to have a chance to win one of three $2,000 cash prizes!